6 Hot Ways to Wear Faux Fur

 A faux fur vest

-Throw one of these bad boys on over your favourite work outfit to ensure you stay warm even when the boss is saving pennies by keeping the thermostat at 67 degrees.
+Throw one of these bad boys on over your favorite work outfit to ensure you stay warm even when the boss is saving pennies by keeping the thermostat at 67 degrees.
 You can opt for a plush faux fur option or a ‘hairy’ design – a great alternative to the traditional faux fur designs.

 A faux fur bag

 A faux fur bag is an unconventional but stylish design, although probably not the best choice for your everyday bag, as faux fur can get really dirty, really fast.
 However, it’s a great way of introducing a little faux fur into your winter wardrobe, and it feels nice to hold when you’re out and about.
 A faux fur handbag feels like you’ve brought a kitten out with you to the bar, and acts as a comforting distraction when that creepy guy starts chatting you up.
-You can even make your own via this tutorial from The Stripe.
+You can even make your own via this tutorial.

 A faux fur collar cape